Terms of business

 The web is for everyone and, while the really technical stuff is best left to geeks like me, you’ll come away from the project with a good understanding of how the web works.
 This is useful as you’ll be responsible for the ongoing maintenance of your site’s content.

 Your website is an ongoing work in progress.
-Once the project has finished we’ll arrange a call 6 months down the line to go through your analytics and discuss any feedback you might have received.
+Once the project has finished we’ll arrange a call 6 months down the line to go through your analytics and discuss any feedback you might have received from visitors.
 I believe long lasting relationships between website owners and web designers produce the most effective websites.

 My fee depends on the type of work you’d like me to do and length of contract.
-When outlining what your project is, please give a clear expectation of what you would like me to do and the budget you have available.
+When outlining what your project is, please give a clear expectation of what you would like me to do, when you’d like it to be done by, and the budget you have available.
 I’ll then be able to let you know what is feasible within your budget.

-To give you a very rough idea of what to expect, prices for start-to-finish website design and build start at around the £2,000 mark and the average small website build I work on comes in at around £3k to £4k.
+To give you a very rough idea of what to expect, prices for start-to-finish website design and build start at around £6k, though most projects need more and the average price is usually closer to £10k.

-I’ll sometimes have some expenses, such as web-font licenses, stock image licenses, travel costs, hotel costs (if early starts or late nights are needed), subsistence costs if away from home, and any project-specific equipment or software.
+I’ll sometimes have some expenses for your project, such as web-font licenses, stock image licenses, travel costs, hotel costs (if early starts or late nights are needed), subsistence costs if away from home, and any project-specific equipment or software.
 Where possible, expenses will be included in your estimate so you’ll know well in advance.
 If anything unexpected crops up during the project I’ll let you know as far in advance as possible so that you can approve it.

-I’m yet to come across a project with unlimited budget and am therefore well accustomed to working within the constraints of a set budget.
+I’m yet to come across a project with unlimited funds, so I’m well accustomed to working within the constraints of a set budget.

 If your budget won’t stretch to the total estimated project price, I’m happy to work with you to reduce the scope in a way that will allow us to work together.